hardrock100/hardrock100.github.io/docs/runners_manual_2021/covid.md

 3) Friday morning check in will be held in the school gymnasium.
 Only runners will be allowed in the gym while crews and family members may wait outside.

-4) The remaining protocols from the original list below are still considered best practice, but are no longer required
+4) The remaining protocols from the original list below are still considered best practice, but are no longer required.

 ## 2021 COVID-19 Safety Protocols